cal-itp/eligibility-server/docs/configuration/settings.md

 ### `SERVER_KEY_PATH`

 The path to the server's private key, stored as a PEM text file.
 Used to decrypt the client's request and sign the server's response.

+Can be a path to a local file or a remote URL.
+For URLs, a simple anonymous GET request is made.

 ### `SUB_FORMAT_REGEX`